AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Security enhancements**

 * The console authentication mechanism has been improved to optimize security.
-* Security has been improved when generating captchas and in the validation functionality.
+(NEO-26944)
+* Fixed a security issue to reinforce protection against Server Side Request Forgery (SSRF) issues.
+(NEO-28532)

+**Compatibility updates**

+The following systems are now supported with Campaign:

+* Debian 10
+* Salesforce API version 49 is now supported when using Salesforce CRM external account.

 **Deprecated features**